 And of course the ad features the usual photo of a group of young professionals having a great time.
 I've yet to see that on any of my abbreviated visits and pass-throughs at a NY racino.
 Maybe the table games are more fun.
 Maybe not.

 - Even the hardcore crowd on the 1st floor of NYC-OTB at the Big A gasped upon seeing the replay of John Velazquez being thrown hard to the turf after Katie Malone clipped heals and fell in the 7th.
 David Grening of the Form was on top of the situation on his Twitter feed, and reported that Johnny V fractured a rib on his right side and chipped a bone in his right wrist.
 With an eye on the Kentucky Derby, Velazquez said: “Hopefully, in a couple of weeks I can start doing something.”
 Johnny V. was, or at least had been, in the position of being able to choose between the two presumed favorites at this stage.
 Given his long relationship with the Toddster, I was a bit surprised to hear him say that he wanted to see how the horses were working before making a decision.
-Now, as Grening points out
+Now, as Grening points out:

-- Reader Chris wrote to point out that, had Verrazano been in the ten post for the Wood, "he would have been LATG!!"
+Now, it might be a matter of whether those connections will wait for him to be declared healthy enough to ride.- Reader Chris wrote to point out that, had Verrazano been in the ten post for the Wood, "he would have been LATG!!"
 Of course, one would presume that the starter would have been more attentive to the 4-5 favorite than he was to the plight of longshot Freedom Child, who was declared a non-starter, having been deemed not given a chance for a fair start.
 Whatever you think that horse's chances to win or place in the Wood may have been (or not), the miscue did in theory cost his owners a chance to make the Derby.
 And Chris pointed out that NYRA is not unaware of its possible liability for gate mishaps, and helpfully sent along a copy of the legal decision that reversed a summary dismissal of a lawsuit filed by Zayat Stables.
 That was with respect to the career-ending injuries suffered by Phone Home when the gates opened before the same John Velazquez had securely re-mounted.
 (And note that there was a similar incident at the Big A last Wednesday.)

 - Verrazano got a 95 Beyer for his win in the Wood; and like in Orb's Florida Derby, that number was no doubt compromised by the slow pace, which is not factored in to the Beyer figs. He'll go into the Derby with his figs on a down trend of 105-101-95.
 On the west coast, Goldencents got a career best 105 for his win in the Santa Anita Derby, a number which, if I'm not mistaken, could possibly make him the high last-out Beyer horse in the race.